What is special about this course?

 - Part Time

-You will receive weekly taught sessions and work as instructed by your tutor.
+You will receive weekly taught sessions and work as instructed by your lecturer.
 There will also be directed self-study to be carried out in your own time.

 Classes are delivered via video-conferencing.